Lean Six Sigma Problem Solving and the D.M.A.I.C Methodology

 Understanding Lean Six Sigma Problem Solving and DMAIC

 Lean Six Sigma is a methodology designed to improve operational efficiency, reduce waste, and enhance overall quality.
-It embraces a fact-based, data-driven approach and provides organizations with a structured framework to identify and address issues effectively.
+It embraces a fact-based, data-driven approach and provides organizations with a structured framework for identifying and addressing issues effectively.
 That framework is the DMAIC methodology.
 It's a well-defined project management approach to discovering the Y=f(x) equation, where the "Y" is the measure of that thing you're trying to improve, and the "x's" are "influencing" (good or bad) that "Y's" output.

 Define Phase